christ66/cobertura/README.markdown

 details.

 ## COPYRIGHT
-See the included file "COPYRIGHT"
+See the included file "LICENSE.txt"

 ## LICENSE
 Cobertura is free software.
 Most of it is licensed under the GNU